-Since April 2010 all cars presenting for NCT must have 'E' stamped tyres.
+Since April 2010, all cars presenting for an NCT must have 'E' stamped tyres.
 These have been certified to comply with EU and other international tyre safety certification standards.
-Due to this rule finding non 'E' stamped tyres in Ireland is difficult, but if you have purchased part worn tyres they may have come from outside of the EU and therefore not be stamped.
+Due to this rule finding non 'E' stamped tyres in Ireland is difficult, but if you have purchased part-worn tyres they may have come from outside of the EU and therefore not be stamped.

 Inspect your tyres for damage or bulging and replace if necessary.
 When replacing remember that tyres must be the same size across the front or back axles.
 The rear tyres can be a different size from the front but the ones on the front must match up.
 Also check the tread depth; the legal limit is 1.6mm depth across the middle of the tyre, but really, if they are that low, it is time to change them anyway.
 The tread depth should only be measured when the tyres have been properly inflated.
 Find out the pressure the manufacturer recommends (usually there's a plaque showing that on the inside of the driver's door frame or inside the fuel filler flap) and adjust as necessary.

 7 - Final car checks

 The NCTS demand that the wheel nuts are visible, so remove hubcaps or alloy wheel centre caps before bringing your car for test.
 Have a look at the state of your wipers and replace the blades if necessary, too.
 Give the car a good run beforehand as well so the engine is up to operating temperature.
 Arrive in plenty of time for your test.